ZXTube/YouShield/README.md

 Thanks, and enjoy *not* procrastinating

-[**You Shield 1.0**](https://github.com/ZXTube/YouShield/releases/tag/1.0) is very different from YouShield 2.0 and 3.0 so some people might prefer it.
+[**You Shield 1.0**](https://github.com/ZXTube/YouShield/releases/tag/1.0) is very different from YouShield 2.0 and 3.0 so some people might prefer it, check it out.